w3f/polkadot-wiki/docs/maintain-guides-how-to-unbond.md

 ### Step 2: Unbonding an amount

-To unbond the amount, click the little gear icon next to the account you want to unbond money for, and select "Unbond funds".
+To unbond the amount, click the little gear icon next to the account you want to unbond tokens for, and select "Unbond funds".

 ![Unbonding](/img/NPoS/unbond2.png)